Ratcliff Highway murders

 The Ratcliff Highway murders (sometimes Ratcliffe Highway murders) were two attacks on two separate families – the Marr and Williamson families – that resulted in seven fatalities.
-The two attacks occurred twelve days apart in December 1811, in homes located half a mile apart near the London Docklands district of Wapping, London, England, United Kingdom.
-The main suspect in the slayings, John Williams, committed suicide before he could be put on trial.
+The two attacks occurred twelve days apart in December 1811, in homes located half a mile apart near the East End area of Wapping, London, England, United Kingdom.
+The main suspect in the slayings, John Williams, killed himself before he could be put on trial.

 First attack

 The first attack took place on 7 December 1811 in the living quarters behind a linen draper's shop at 29 Ratcliffe Highway, on the south side of the street between Cannon Street Road and Artichoke Hill.
 Ratcliffe Highway was the old name for a road in the East End of London, now simply called "The Highway", then one of three main roads leaving the city.
 The road was in a dangerous and run-down area of seedy businesses, dark alleys and dilapidated tenements.

 The victims of the first murders were the Marr family.
 Timothy Marr, whose age was reported as either 24 or 27, had previously served several years with the East India Company (EIC) aboard the trading ship Dover Castle, and now kept a linen draper's and hosier's shop.
 Marr had a young wife, Celia; a 14-week-old son, Timothy (who had been born on 29 August); an apprentice, James Gowan; and a servant girl, Margaret Jewell.
 All had been living at 29 Ratcliffe Highway since April of that year.

-Just before midnight on 7 December 1811, the Marrs were in their shop and residence preparing for the next day's business when an intruder entered their home.
+Just before midnight on 7 December 1811, the Marrs were in their shop and residence when an intruder entered their home.
 7 December fell on a Saturday, then pay day for many British working people and the busiest day of the week for shopkeepers.

 Jewell was not present at 29 Ratcliffe Highway because she had just been sent to purchase oysters as a late-night meal for Marr and a treat for his young wife, who was still recovering from childbirth.
 Jewell was then to go to a nearby bakery at John Hill and pay an outstanding bill.
 One report stated that as she opened the shop door she saw the figure of a man framed in the light.
 As the entire area was usually busy after normal business hours, Jewell took no notice and went on with her errand.
 Finding the oyster shop closed, she walked back past the Marrs' home, where she saw her employer through the window, still at work, and went to pay the baker's bill.
 Finding the baker's closed, Jewell decided to go to another shop in a final attempt to find some oysters, but, after finding that shop shuttered as well, she returned empty-handed.